-Famous North Carolina ghost story about the “Maco Light,” a paranormal phenomena along the local railroad that has fascinated ghost hunters for years.
+The “Maco Light” is one of North Carolina’s most famous ghost stories – a paranormal phenomena along the local railroad that has fascinated ghost hunters for years.
 Written by Jim McAmis with Craig Dominey.

 In the years immediately following the Civil War, the railroad was king.
 And if the railroad was king, its prince was the conductor.
 The engineer might have gotten to sit up front, blow the whistle and drive the train.
 But he couldn’t move that train one inch until the conductor told him to.

 Joe Baldwin had always wanted to be a conductor.
 One day, he finally realized his lifelong dream when he was hired to be a conductor on the Wilmington & Manchester line.
 The W&M stretched from the coastal town of Wilmington, North Carolina westward to Columbia, South Carolina, then down to Charleston – a town that Joe loved never tired of visiting.
 The beautiful homes, the water, and huge helpings of fried chicken and sweet potato pie that his friends cooked for him – it made his mouth water just thinking about it.

 Joe would appear at work every morning, smartly turned out in his clean, pressed black pants, starched white shirt, black leather vest and expertly-tied bow tie.
 On top of his head was the conductor’s hat, with a medallion on the front that glistened like gold in the sunlight and read “Conductor.”
 He always carried his lantern with him, along with a ticket punch and, of course, his railroad watch.
 For it was with that watch that Joe made his train run on time.